mtazzari/galario/docs/install.rst

         make && make install

     If the installation fails due to permission problems, you either have to use `sudo make install`, or see the :ref:`instructions below <install_details>` to specify an alternate installation path.
+Permission problems may arise when you are using, e.g., a *shared* conda environment: in that case, it is preferable to create your own environment in a directory where you have write permissions.

 These instructions should be sufficient in most cases, but if you have problems or want more fine-grained control, check out the details below.
 If you find